Landlord Solicitors

 Do I need a solicitor to evict a tenant?

-While it’s possible to serve notice and issue proceedings yourself, landlord and tenant law is complex and procedural errors can cause costly delays or claims against you.
-Working with a solicitor ensures your notices are valid, your case is properly prepared and your interests are protected throughout the process.
+The abolition of Section 21 means all possession claims must now be brought under Section 8, which requires landlords to establish specific legal grounds.
+The process is more complex than before, and procedural errors can result in costly delays or claims against you.
+Working with a solicitor ensures your Section 8 notices are valid, the correct grounds are relied upon, your case is properly prepared and your interests are protected throughout.

 Contacting the right person couldn’t be easier.
 Use our form or call us to speak to an experienced dispute resolution solicitor in confidence.